vshakitskiy/sakura/README.md

   .get("/runtime", ({ seed: { runtime } }) => fall(200, { runtime }));
 ```

-**Using Zod schemas to validate requests**
+**Zod schemas to validate requests**

 When defining routes, you can pass Zod schemas as an optional third parameter.
+These schemas will be used to validate and parse the request body, parameters and queries.
 Body validation will only work for methods like `POST`, `PUT`, `PATCH` AND `DELETE`.

 ```ts
 import { z } from "npm:zod"